ddnet/ddnet-web/www/_posts/2017-03-02-pros-vs-team-0-tournament.markdown

 [<img class="demo" src="/Shockwave.png" />](//forum.ddnet.tw/viewtopic.php?f=33&t=4954)

-The Tournament will happen on Sunday, March 19 at 20:00 CEST on Konsti's Brutal map Shockwave.
+The Tournament will happen on Sunday, March 19 at 20:00 CET on Konsti's Brutal map Shockwave.
 The first team to finish wins!
 Discussion on the [forum](//forum.ddnet.tw/viewtopic.php?f=33&t=4954).